 Two day course 9.30-6pm (including lunch)

-For individuals with an intermediate knowledge of wine study, this qualification provides a beginner to intermediate level qualification exploring wines and spirits for those working in the industry or wine and spirit enthusiasts.
+For individuals with an intermediate knowledge of wine study, this qualification provides a beginner to intermediate level qualification exploring wines and spirits for those working in the industry or wine enthusiasts.
 You’ll explore the main types and styles of wine through sight, smell, and taste, while also gaining intermediate skills to describe wines accurately and make food and wine pairings.
 Upon successful completion you will receive a WSET certificate and lapel pin.

 What you'll learn

 - - The main types and styles of wine

 - - Where they come from